 Some fields that an entity has may be unavailable as columns in the table.
 The system administrator defines the list of available fields.
 If you are the system administrator, see the description for the Show on Grid field in the Advanced Entity Field Properties topic.

 Filters — Use to show/hide filters to select specific items to be displayed in the table.
 More information on filters is provided in the Filters section below.

 The default settings define whether to paginate data in tables, how many items to show per page, and what maximum number of pages can be shown.
-They also define whether to the top of the table is locked so you can see the page name, data headers, etc. when you scroll.
+They also define whether the top of the table is locked so you can see the page name, data headers, etc., when you scroll.
 Usually, these settings are defined by the system administrator for the whole OroCRM/OroCommerce application.

 Filter Data in Tables